-It helps generate more business: The goal of any marketing campaign should be to attract more customers.
+The goal of any marketing campaign should be to attract more customers.
 Location-based marketing can help you do that by getting your business in front of consumers when they are most interested in purchasing your product or service.
-For instance, if you are a local fitness instructor, your clientele are people within your city.
-Therefore, you can create Facebook advertisements that are limited to people within your specific zip code—which increases the likelihood of reaching potential leads.
+For instance, if you are a local fitness instructor, your clientele is within your city.
+Therefore, you can create Facebook advertisements that are limited to people within your specific zipcode — which increases the likelihood of reaching potential leads.

-Makes segmentation easier: Segmentation is a marketing activity that involves grouping customers based on shared interests, activities, or attributes.
+Segmentation is a marketing activity that involves grouping customers based on shared interests, activities, or attributes.
 Location is one of the best ways to segment a group.
-If you can determine where someone is at a given moment, you can create a message that is tailored to that specific location—making it more relevant to that consumer.
+If you can determine where someone is at a given moment, you can create a message that is tailored to that specific location — making it more relevant to that consumer.

 Location-Based Marketing Ideas for Small Businesses

-Use Location Tags: Social sites are known for their use of tags.
+Social sites are known for their use of tags.
 Tagging posts help social platforms like Facebook, Twitter, and Instagram filter their user-generated-content.
-One of the tags they use is known as a location tag which uses your mobile GPS to pinpoint where an image or post occurred.
+One of the tags they use is known as a location tag that uses your mobile GPS to pinpoint where an image or post occurred.

 If you want to increase the visibility of your posts, use location tags.
 This will increase the probability of your post gaining organic impressions when users search for more photos based on location.

 Try hosting a fundraiser for a local nonprofit or sponsoring an event in your community.
-The more active your brand is in a specific location, the more aware of you that audience will become.
+The more active your brand is in a specific location, the more aware the audience will be of your business.

 Get Started With Location-Based Marketing